-If there's one thing every birder knows, it's the magic of discovering the natural world through the eyes of your favorite feathered friend.
+If there's one thing every birder knows, it's the magic of discovering the natural world through the eyes of a feathered friend.

 Tell us a little about yourself!